Loader gif

 What the Self-Employed Tax Deferral Means

-Business Finance Self-Employment Tax Planning
+Self-Employed Taxes Self-Employment Tax Planning

 Man reads about the self-employed tax deferral on a computer.

-File your self employed taxes with confidence.
+File your taxes online with confidence.

 Regardless of one’s current employment situation, it’s no secret that 2020 has put the vast majority of Americans through the wringer in one way or another.
-Some of those hit the hardest include self-employed individuals such as freelancers, independent contractors, and small- to medium-business owners.
+Some of those hit the hardest include individuals such as freelancers, independent contractors, and small- to medium-business owners.

 The CARES Act and self-employment taxes